Nemours: Sights

 The church, which dates mainly from the sixteenth century, has a handsome wooden spire.
 The feudal castle, erected around 1120 was turned into a museum in the 20th century.
 It has a central keep with four rounded towers.

 A statue of the mathematician Bézout (d.
 1783), a native of the town, was erected in 1885.

 In the vicinity is a group of fine sandstone rocks, and sand is extensively quarried.

+The city also hosts the Musée de Préhistoire d'Île-de-France, museum dedicated to prehistory in Île-de-France region.

+Close to the city, at Saint-Pierre-lès-Nemours, is located the forest Massif forestier des Rochers-Gréau.

 Hospital

 Nemours has a campus of the Centre hospitalier Sud Seine et Marne.